MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 - A typical 100 MB Excel file: 12-30 minutes

+For some file types that are very large, such as video files, consider excluding them from the scan by adding the file name extension to the **File types to scan** option in the scanner profile.

 In addition, the Azure Information Protection scanner has a timeout period of 00:30:00 (30 minutes) for each file that it processes.
 This value takes into account the time it can take to retrieve a file from a repository and temporarily save it locally for actions that can include decryption, content extraction for inspection, labeling, and encryption.

 Although the Azure Information Protection scanner can scan dozens to hundreds of files per minute, if you have a data repository that has a high number of very large files, the scanner can exceed this default timeout period and in the Azure portal, seem to stop after 30 minutes.
+In this scenario, the following error message is logged in %*localappdata*%\Microsoft\MSIP\Logs\MSIPScanner.iplog (zipped if there are multiple logs) and the scanner .csv log file: **The operation was canceled**.

 A scanner with 4 core processors by default has 16 threads for scanning and the probability of encountering 16 large files in a 30 minute time period depends on the ratio of the large files.
 For example, if the scanning rate is 200 files per minute, and 1% of files exceed the 30 minute timeout, there is a probability of more than 85% that the scanner will encounter the 30 minute timeout situation.
 These timeouts can result in longer scanning times and higher memory consumption.